wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

+   For a more comprehensive treatment of these DNS terms, please see [RFC7719].

 5. Overview

    The general idea of this document is to provide an EDNS0 option to